dugzino/star-citizen-scripts/README.md

 ## Screenshots

 Screenshots copied from LIVE will are copied in the root of the "_Screenshots" folder, while those from other installations will be copied into a folder named "TestBranded".
 The reason for that is because screenshots taken from test servers come with a text hardtyped on the bottom of the screen, as you probably noticed when playing in PTU; EPTU; or even TECH-PREVIEW servers.

+## Known errors

+### "Scripts" cannot be loaded because running scripts is disabled on this system.

+This is a most probable encountering issue you might face.
+It's simply a way for Microsoft to make it safer,
+as in to not let you run wild and run random unknown scripts.

+1. Open PowerShell with Run as Administrator.
+2. Run this command in PowerShell `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`
+3. Type Y and press Enter.

+And now you should be able to run the script again.

+### Bunch or red messages when running the script

+When running on a fresh install, it'll spam that it didn't find any files it's trying to save or delete.
+So, it's a pretty normal behaviour, which I'll try to soften later.